Operation Mincemeat: Legacy

 A 1956 episode of The Goon Show, titled "The Man Who Never Was", was set during the Second World War, and referred to a microfilm washed up on a beach inside a German boot.
 The play Operation Mincemeat, written by Adrian Jackson and Farhana Sheikh, was first staged by the Cardboard Citizens theatre company in 2001.
 The work focused on Michael's homelessness.
 In his book The Double Agents, the writer W. E. B. Griffin depicts Operation Mincemeat as an American operation run by the Office of Strategic Services.
 Fictional characters are blended with Ian Fleming and the actors David Niven and Peter Ustinov.

 The story was the basis for the 2014 musical Dead in the Water, performed at the Camden, Brighton and Guildford Fringe Festivals in 2014.
 In 2015 the Welsh theatre company Theatr na nÓg produced Y dyn na fu erioed (The Man Who Never Was), a musical based on the operation and Glyndwr Michael's upbringing in Aberbargoed.
 The musical was performed by primary school children from Caerphilly County Borough during that year's Eisteddfod yr Urdd.
-Another musical, Operation Mincemeat, is based on the operation; it was initially staged in 2019 at the New Diorama Theatre, London, then moved to the Fortune Theatre in 2023.
+Another musical, Operation Mincemeat, is also based on the operation.
+Created by the musical comedy troupe SpitLip, it opened off-West End in London in 2019 and subsequently transferred to the West End in 2023 and to Broadway in 2025.

 In 2014 a BBC television miniseries, Fleming: The Man Who Would Be Bond, dramatised some aspects of Operation Mincemeat, and Fleming's connection to the operation.
-In 2022 the film Operation Mincemeat was released, with Colin Firth as Montagu and Matthew Macfadyen as Cholmondeley.
+In 2021 the film Operation Mincemeat was released, with Colin Firth as Montagu and Matthew Macfadyen as Cholmondeley.

-The Commonwealth War Graves Commission took responsibility for Major Martin's grave in Huelva in 1977.
-In 1997 the Commission added the postscript "Glyndwr Michael served as Major William Martin RM".
-In November 2021 the Jewish American Society for Historic Preservation, working with the Association of Jewish Ex-Servicemen and Women and the London Borough of Hackney, placed a memorial at the Hackney Mortuary.